seajs/seajs-wrap/README.md

 It would wrap files with 'define(function(require, exports, module) {})' block so that you can load CommonJS modules without wrapping it first.

-It could only load modules in the same domain, so please use it in debug environment.
+It could only load modules in the same domain, so please use it in **developement environment**.

 Install
 -------